 Cila: Nerd alliance is amazing / Lines not fully clear

 The Cila tribe, the one we saw go to Tribal Council, had some interesting groupings.
-First off, was what I'm calling the "nerd alliance" of Christian, Devens, and Emily.
+First off, there was what I'm calling the "nerd alliance" of Christian, Devens, and Emily.
 It was too perfect.
 Plus, seeing Christian and Devens fawn over each other was TV gold.
 I live for that bromance.
 But other than that, the alliance lines on this tribe are not fully clear, since the Jenna vote off was unanimous.
 It seemed like potentially Joe and Savannah were with her, but it appears they decided not to go down sinking with her.
 So to me, we have the nerd alliance, Joe and Savanah, and Ozzy and Cirie.
 Which group will be targeted next?
 Also, I wanted to throw out there, there were two subtle hints to Ozzy possibly hurting his back during the supplies challenge, so that's something to keep an eye on.

 Kalo: Cohesion not clear yet / Girls group in trouble

 We didn't see too much cohesion in this tribe, with the most notable grouping being the girls alliance, which also happens to be the three minorities on the tribe in Kamilla, Dee, and Tiff.
 If they're too tight, they could be in huge trouble.
 We saw Coach bond with Jonathan and Chrissy, Mike bond with the girls, so it'll be interesting to see how the groups shake out once they go to tribal, because with how many boots we need to get through, they are definitely going to tribal council.
 If the girls can bring in Mike and maybe Charlie, they can run this tribe.
+If not, they are in trouble.
+Either the girls group will prevail from this tribe, or the Coach/Jonathan/Chrissy group will.

 Vatu: Rotten luck for most / Great together, not individually

 Vatu is the most interesting tribe to me.
 Somehow, the five-person alliance of Colby, Steph, Kyle, Q, and Genevieve went from having five votes to two votes in the span of one episode--without EVER having gone to tribal council.
 Crazy!
 That's just rotten luck.
 Colby and Q lost votes, and Kyle got medevaced.
 Colby will have to bring in Rizo, but their first tribal should be interesting.
 They seem to be doing very well at the tribe challenges, but individually, they are terrible, with Q and Colby each losing their respective "journeys".
+How will they handle losing Kyle?
+Hopefully for them, it's not the start of their downfall as a tribe.

 And to our departed players...